Spatial modeling of randomly acquired characteristics on outsoles with application to forensic shoeprint analysis: Estimation using larger areas

 Since $\ell(c\lambda_1,\dots,c\lambda_J)= \ell(\lambda_1,\dots,\lambda_J)$ for all $c>0$, the vector of parameters $(\lambda_1,\dots,\lambda_J)$ can be estimated only up to a multiplicative constant.
 We therefore restrict $\lambda_1=1$, and the CML approach reduces to solving the following simple set of equations for $\lambda_2,\ldots,\lambda_J$,

 which can be carried out numerically.
 This method is restricted to a relatively small number of regions, as the number of parameters $J$ must be small relative to the number of shoes $m$.

-\begin{remark} Due to the identifiability issue discussed above, $\lambda_1,\ldots,\lambda_J$ cannot be fully estimated by using the conditional likelihood.
+\begin{remark} Due to the identifiability issue discussed above, $\lambda_1,\ldots,\lambda_J$ cannot be fully estimated by using the conditional likelihood, which should be taken into account when comparing different methods.
 A possible approach is to scale the CML estimates by equating their average to that of the estimated parameters under the naive approach \eqref{unbiased}.
 In this case, there is an added source of variance due to the variance of the naive estimators.
 This issue requires further research and is not addressed in the current study. \end{remark}